 You can not make a living based on capital, without restricting SOME aspect about the software.
 Whether it's the source code you are restricting, or the consulting that you are restricting, in both cases your software is not free.
 In some cases, people could care less about the source code behind your product.
 So does this mean that restricting the documentation or the consulting behind the product is any different than charging for shareware?
 Hardly.
 Because source code is not always the main reason people download software.
 If I was to download a free version of some software without any documentation, it would be OKAY according to GNU.
 Why?
 What makes the source code more important than the documentation or the consulting behind the product?

 For the people who make a living off free software, they will have a very hard time admitting to and reading the points in this article.
 That's okay, it's natural.
 Just accept your software as a compromise.
 We all must make compromises.
-Even if GNU software is not completely free, it still is AIMING for freedom - but the guy behind it all, Richard Stallman, doesn't understand the basic concept that sometimes source code isn't important, and that freeing up the documentation/consulting would be even more man-ly and gutsy - because if you freed the consulting, you'd free the speech - no one would be restricted to get information about the software.
+Even if GNU software is not completely free, it still is AIMING for some piddly bit of freedom - but the guy behind it all, Richard Stallman, doesn't understand the basic concept that sometimes source code isn't very important compared to other things (just as no one gives a rats ass about the electronic circuit diagrams to their toaster oven).

 Usually, consulting and speech about the software, and what it does, and how to work with it, is far more important than the source code.
 Many large corporations could care less about the source code of the software - they care that the software works reliably and that they have proper documentation.
 They also care that they have experts and consultants to help them when they need a hand and expert advise.
 Many people and companies do not want to heavily modify the source code, they want to keep the programs unified and similar on each workstation or desktop.

 So if we freed up the knowledge and consulting - and no one was allowed to restrict consulting or documentation about the software - could anyone make a living?
-No, because it would be MANDATORY for you to offer consulting without restricting folks - and it wouldn't work.
-Similarily, with the GNU license it is mandatory that you give away the source and you do not restrict it.
-So why does GNU software work?
-The reason it works for businesses is because GNU allows one to restrict documentation from being free, allows one to restrict expert advice from being free, allows one to restrict consulting from being free.
+No, because it would be MANDATORY for you to offer consulting without restricting folks - and it wouldn't work unless you lived in Zeitgeist where everyone stole everything from each other and didn't care.
+Similarly, with the GNU license it is mandatory that you give away the source and you do not restrict it.

 I am speaking of general restrictions and not just cost.
 "You can't ask me for advice about the software until you pay me" is one form of restriction - it happens to be about cost, but it is one form of restriction that stops the knowledge from being free.

 GNU software works for companies because it still allows one to restrict speech, not because it frees speech.
 Censoring the consulting is censoring speech.
 Friends don't charge friends for speech.. and you can do this with GNU.
 Stallman himself does.
+He could record all his speech on cruise ships with a digital microphone and camera and offer it free... but he does not do this.
+Why?
+Because he is a hypocrite and is blinded by only thinking about replicative software freedom.

 See also: